Xerox: 2010s

 On May 1, 2018, it was announced that chairman Robert Keegan and CEO Jeff Jacobson and four other directors would resign as part of a deal with investors Carl Icahn and Darwin Deason, who had mounted a proxy fight to oppose the Fujifilm deal.
 On May 4, Xerox backed away from the deal after stipulations about ceasing litigation were not met.
 Icahn and Deason responded with an open letter to shareholders blaming the board and management.
-On May 13 a new deal was reached that additionally cancelled the Fujifilm transaction.
+On May 13, a new deal was reached that additionally canceled the Fujifilm transaction.

-In November 2019, Xerox began to pursue a hostile takeover of PC and printer manufacturer HP Inc., declaring its intent to "engage directly" with shareholders after HP rejected two unsolicited bids for the company.
+In November 2019, Xerox began to pursue a hostile takeover of PC and printer manufacturer HP, declaring its intent to “engage directly” with shareholders after HP rejected two unsolicited bids for the company.
 Xerox stated in January 2020 that it would pursue the replacement of HP's board.
-HP criticized the proposed purchase as a "flawed value exchange" based on "overstated synergies", and instituted a shareholder rights plan and other measures designed to quell the bid, which the company believed was being orchestrated by Icahn.
+HP criticized the proposed purchase as a "flawed value exchange” based on “overstated synergies”, and instituted a shareholder rights plan and other measures designed to quell the bid, which the company believed was being orchestrated by Icahn.